PureGymGroup/Puregym.Recruitment/IaCTest.md

-# PureGym IaC test
+# PureGym Terraform IaC test

 ## Objective

 To create simple set of infrastructure resources in azure using Infrastructure as Code techniques.

-Please use one of the following tools to create your infrastructure:
+Please use Terraform to create your infrastructure.

-- Ansible
-- Terraform
-- Az CLI / PowerShell

 ## Requirements